 Prairie dogs live in u-shaped burrows measuring between 10-30 meters long and to a depth of up to five meters.
 Each burrow has two entrances, with a third sometimes in the middle.

 Although these are used for lookout, they also serve to ventilate the burrows.
-As the wind speed is reduced at ground level through friction, the flow of air past the volcano end is greater than past the lower, rounded mound.
+As the wind speed is reduced at ground level through friction, the air flow past the volcano end is greater than past the lower, rounded mound.
 This creates low pressure in the volcano end of the tunnel, and the air is sucked out.

 How The Burrows Help Against Predators

 Although they have many predators, prairie dogs have a better life expectancy than most other rodents.
 Badgers, hawks, coyotes, and rattlesnakes all feed on prairie dogs, while the black-footed ferret essentially lives on them.